Current Graduate Students

 Kilmeny graduated summa cum laude from Georgetown University and is excited to be back on the Hilltop.
 After working for several nonprofit organizations, she switched paths to pursue her love of literature through a career in publishing.
 Beginning with the Columbia Publishing Course at Oxford University, followed by a stint as a publicist for Viking and Penguin books in New York, she is currently employed by W. W. Norton publishers covering the greater DC area.
 She enjoys reading almost all genres, discovering new species of plants to add to her growing collection, baking for her family, and watching classic movies.

 Miles grew up in Charlottesville, Virginia and graduated from the University of Virginia with a B.A. in English and a minor in Religious Studies.
-His academic interests include postcritique, Southern literature, literary perceptions of the self, and Romantic poetry.
-Outside of work, he enjoys hiking, DJing, gardening, and cooking all types of food.
+Before coming to Georgetown, he lived in Atlanta for three years working in management consulting.
+His academic interests include 20th century American poetry, Southern literature, and exploring the limits of language.
+In his free time, he enjoys hiking, DJing, and cooking up something good.

 Nicole received a B.A. in Public Communications from American University.
 Prior to re-entering academia, she worked as a content director in the commercial real estate industry and spent the past eight years in the marketing field.
 In her free time, Nicole enjoys yoga, running, growing her vinyl collection, and cuddling with her cat, Pippa.